mitranim/react-change/readme.md

 Intended for plain data structures such as `{}` and `[]`.
 Any other objects are compared by _reference_: `===`, not by structure.

-Has an unstated peer dependency on [Emerge](https://github.com/Mitranim/emerge) (3.5 KiB), a library for dealing with plain data structures mentioned above.
+Has a peer dependency on [Emerge](https://github.com/mitranim/emerge) (3.5 KiB), a library for dealing with plain data structures mentioned above.

 ## Why